amplify-holding/master_api_key/README.md

 ```
 ## Restricting Access to your APIs ##
 ### Clients using your APIs ###
-When retricting access to your APIs, a new header field in your http request will be required.
+When restricting access to your APIs, a new header field in your http request will be required.
 The header key/value is:

     X-API-TOKEN: <api_token>